Izabela647/Izabela647/README.md

 ## About Me

-I am dedicated to contribute my emerging expertise and skills in Python to engange in open-source projects as well as produce my own portfolio of projects.
+I am dedicated to contribute my emerging expertise and skills in Python to engage in open-source projects as well as produce my own portfolio of projects.
 My journey in coding has equipped me with valuable skills with a focus on Object-Oriented Programming (OOP) as well as creativity and problem-solving to all tasks.
 I am always eager to learn and adapt to new challenges.